Home of Neighbour Day

-There have been many times in the past couple of years when we have been asked why Relationships Australia decided in 2013 to take on the annual Neighbour Day campaign.
-Our response has been that Neighbour Day is about the importance of healthy relationships within communities, and about the promotion of good mental health.
+When asked why Relationships Australia decided in 2013 to take on the annual Neighbour Day campaign, our response has been that Neighbour Day is about the importance of healthy relationships within communities, and about the promotion of good mental health.